Error-404-NotFound/RISC-V-SIMULATOR/README.md

 #### Phase-4
 * Incorporation of Data in cache: Along with instructions data part is also being  stored in the cache.
-* Seggregation of caches for each core: L1 cache can be seperated for each core as per user requirement.
+* Sepration of caches for each core: L1 cache can be seperated for each core as per user requirement.
-* integration of vector Instructions: Vector addition as per SIMD protocol is being supported.
+* Integration of vector Instructions: Vector addition as per SIMD protocol is being supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>